rizal72/LEDarcade64/README.md

 # LEDarcade64
  A collection of classes and functions for animated text and graphics on an Adafruit LED Matrix.

-This version is a fork of the original LEDarcade from DATAGOD, but it adds noew functionalities and adapt it for a 64x64 RGB LED Matrix.
+This version is a fork of the original LEDarcade from DATAGOD, but it adds new functionalities and adapt it for a 64x64 RGB LED Matrix.
 In my particular case I'm using two chained 64x64 panels to reach a 128x64 total Matrix.

 ## What it can do